Review: Uncharted 3 Drake’s Deception

 WHY YOU SHOULD BE PLAYING THIS

 For story and presentation alone Uncharted 3 is worth a play through for everyone.
-Sure, having to empty an entire clip in every bad guy is annoying and there’s some boss type characters that are a bit on the unfair side but when you take this game in as a whole it’s an enjoyable trip from start to finish.
+Sure, having to empty an entire clip in every bad guy is annoying and there are some boss type characters that are a bit on the unfair side but when you take this game in as a whole it’s an enjoyable trip from start to finish.

 For anxiety I can highly recommend it because it does a great job of making you think about and feel for the characters.
-It’s the rare game that makes you put an emotional investment in it’s characters.
+It’s the rare game that makes you put an emotional investment into it’s characters.
 A story that draws you in and the easy to use controls makes the majority of this game anxiety friendly.